Oneday2010/milestone-project3_koreanfood/README.md

  - [AmIResponsive](http://ami.responsivedesign.is/) - Used to check how the layout of the website looks across different devices.
  - [responsinator](http://www.responsinator.com/?url=https://oneday2010.github.io/milestone-project2/) - Used to test website layout on multiple devices
  - [Google Mobile Friendly Test](https://search.google.com/test/mobile-friendly) - Used to test all pages on a mobile device
- - [Adobe color](https://color.adobe.com/search?q=coffee) - Used to find right color pattern for my website
  - [Colorspace](https://mycolor.space/?hex=%23352E24&sub=1) - Used to find right color pattern for my website
  - [Youtube](https://www.youtube.com/) - Used to got javascript and css tip
  - [TinyJPG](https://tinyjpg.com/) - to compress image to better loading speed
- - [Codepen site](https://codepen.io/) - Used to get tip for question and quiz form

 ## Testing